owaisj/find-library/README.md

-# Austin Texas Library Hour App
+# Is It Open?

 Find out which library near you is open at any time!
+This app will tell you the nearest open library in the Austin Public Library System.

 ## Technologies